sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-template/cp-aibus-dox-ui-template.md

 ### Create template

 In [Create Schema for Purchase Order Documents](cp-aibus-dox-ui-schema), you defined a schema that includes a list of header and line item fields you want to extract from purchase order documents.
 In this tutorial, you'll create a template that uses your schema and associate documents with your template.
-You'll **Edit** the extraction results of the associated documents to teach the Document Information Extraction service where certain field values are located on the document to improve the accuracy of the extraction prediction for similar documents.
+You'll **Edit** the extraction results of the associated documents to teach SAP Document AI where certain field values are located on the document to improve the accuracy of the extraction prediction for similar documents.

-In the Document Information Extraction UI, access **Template** on the left navigation pane and click **+** to create a new template.
+In the SAP Document AI basic UI, access **Template** on the left navigation pane and click **+** to create a new template.

 <!-- border -->![Template](access-template.png)